markmclaren/uPortal-start-helm/README.md

 # uPortal-start-helm
 Helm chart to install uPortal-demo on Kubernetes.

-> :warning: This is a proof of concept - I am not very experienced with Kubernetes yet and this is my first Helm chart - so I'm sure there is plenty of room for improvement.
+> :warning: This is a proof of concept - this is my first Helm chart - I'm sure there is plenty of room for improvement.

 I've tested this on [Docker for Desktop (Windows 10)](https://www.docker.com/products/docker-desktop) with Kubernetes installed and in [Azure Kubernetes Service](https://azure.microsoft.com/en-gb/services/kubernetes-service/).

 I recommend using [Visual Studio Code](https://code.visualstudio.com/) with the Kubernetes extension.

-Uses a very slightly modified version of [uPortal-start](https://github.com/markmclaren/uPortal-start/tree/kubernetes_proofofconcept).
+This chart uses a very slightly modified version of [uPortal-start](https://github.com/markmclaren/uPortal-start/tree/kubernetes_proofofconcept).
 The modified version defaults to including support for accessing MariaDB and adds a new Docker image with some addition tools used to debug database and networking in Kubernetes.

-The PORTAL_HOME environment variable and config files are set via a Kubernetes ConfigMap.
+The *PORTAL_HOME* environment variable and config files (global.properties, uPortal.properties, notification.properties) are set via a Kubernetes ConfigMap.
+The uPortal instance is currently congfigured not to use CAS - because the version of CAS in uPortal-demo does not support external configuration (later versions do).

 Also the Docker image command line is detemined by the Helm chart values.yaml.

 ## Installation instructions